jfmengels/blog/content/blog/unused-patch-1-1-5/index.md

 I wrote earlier on how [`elm-review`](https://package.elm-lang.org/packages/jfmengels/elm-review/latest/) and this package are [so good at detecting and removing dead code](/safe-dead-code-removal), and I hinted at some of the changes included in this release.

-Let's go over what this package is now capable of detecting that it wasn't before!
-By the way, all of the examples come from [`rtfeldman/elm-spa-example`](https://github.com/rtfeldman/elm-spa-example), after removing everything that was reported by the previous patches (and you would be surprised how much dead code is in there!).

 ### Recursive let functions

 We usually detect unused functions by counting how many times they are referenced.
 If the count is 0, then we consider it unused.
 Recursive functions reference themselves (by definition), meaning that to notice when one such function is unused, there needs to be some special handling.